Kamran-Afzali/Kamran-Afzali.github.io/_posts/desindetification.md

 + Tools for reducing the risk of re-identification from indirect identifiers in record-level data
 + Tools for handling aggregate data sets.

+Here we are going to focus on some R packages for handling direct identifiers and reducing the risk of re-identification.

 ### Package ‘detector’
 detector makes detecting data containing Personally Identifiable Information (PII) quick, easy, and scalable.
 It provides high-level functions that can take vectors and data.frames and return important summary statistics in a convenient data.frame.
 Once complete, detector will be able to detect the following types of PII.